API 580 RBI Quiz Questions for Inspectors

 • D) Cause diagram

-Explanation: Event trees model scenario branching.
+Explanation: Event trees model scenario branching from initiating events.

-1. Tool showing system failure pathways:
+Tool showing system failure pathways:

 • A) Event tree